Scrooge effect: Ebenezer Scrooge

-"A Christmas Carol" published in 1843 by Charles Dickens has become holiday classic which revolves around Ebenezer Scrooge, an elderly, rich man that the reader gets to know as being bitter and cold.
+Charles Dickens' A Christmas Carol (1843), which has become a holiday classic, revolves around Ebenezer Scrooge, an elderly, rich man that the reader gets to know as being bitter and cold.
 During the night of Christmas Eve he is visited by three ghosts leaving him with lessons that guide Scrooge through a recognition.
 The ghost of Christmas Future reveals to Scrooge his future in which he passes away alone and mourned by no one.

 This encounter reminds him to change his behavior by donating his money to charity, being kind to others and spending time with his family.

 The character of Ebenezer Scrooge's transformation serves as a timeless reminder of the importance of redemption, compassion, reflection and the true meaning of the Christmas spirit.
 Charles Dickens' novel serves as a reminder of the true meaning of life and reminds the reader of the salience of mortality.

 This novel critiques certain social aspects such as social injustice, poverty, inequality, and the dehumanizing effects of greed exemplifying the phenomenon of the Scrooge effect.
 Therefore, Charles Dickens' classic Christmas story connects to terror management theory and the Scrooge effect.

 The terror management theory revolves around the idea that the thought of dying should encourage people to act pro-socially.
 In the case of the protagonist of this novel he is not following social norms in terms of kindness and empathy.
 When reminded of the loneliness of his own death, terror management theory comes into play and gives him a new perspective and what is important in life.